isathar/Blender_UDK_FBX_Tools/README.md

   - The mesh's displayed normals will reset every time you enter Blender's Edit Mode, and can be reset by clicking _Apply to Mesh_ again.

 *Export Time*
-Exporting Tangents can be pretty slow.
-I've sped the script up a lot since the initial release, but it can stil take some time on complex meshes.
+- Exporting Tangents and custom normals can take 2-4 times as long as default export modes (after lots of optimizations :D )
-Blender may hitch or freeze while exporting, but shouldn't crash.
+- Blender may freeze for a few seconds on complex meshes.

 *Editing Performance*
-I've tested this on meshes with between 6 and 60000 polys.
-On my mid-range system (Intel i5-2500 with 8GB of RAM and a Geforce 760), real-time display of normals and my custom angle-based generation algorithm are slow on anything past 25000 or so polys, depending on the mesh's density.
+I've tested this on meshes with up to 150000 polys.
+On my mid-range system (Intel i5-2500 with 8GB of RAM and a Geforce 760), real-time display of normals is slow on anything past 25000 or so polys, depending on the mesh's density.
 Checking "Selected Only" in the display section of each tool helps, but will slow things down more as you approach higher counts.